Architecture: Product & Installation¶

 Reusability — The same agents work across many projects.
 A change management agent doesn’t need to know your CI/CD setup.
 By keeping agents generic in the Product, they can be installed in any project without modification.

-Update safety — When syspilot releases a new version, methodology agents (change, verify, mece, trace, memory) are replaced automatically.
-If your project-specific configuration lived in those files, it would be overwritten.
-The separation ensures updates never touch your customizations.
+Update safety — When syspilot releases a new version, methodology agents (design, uat, mece, trace, docu) are replaced automatically.
+Project-owned agents (release, implement) are never overwritten.

-Clear ownership — Every file has an explicit owner (methodology, project, or user).
+Clear ownership — Every file has an explicit owner (methodology or project).
 This eliminates guesswork about what’s safe to edit and what will be overwritten on the next update.

 What is Product?¶